KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.2.2 xrCreateReferenceSpace
 ============================

-Now that OpenXR know what the user should see, we need to tell OpenXR about the user's viewpoint.
+Now that OpenXR knows what the user should see, we need to tell OpenXR about the user's viewpoint.
 This is where the reference space comes in.
 Copy the following code into the ``CreateReferenceSpace()`` method:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp